caivega/toCSS/JavaScript version/README.md

 # toCSS

-This module provides a function that converts {Object} into valid and formatted CSS code presented by a string. <br />
+This module provides a function that converts a {object} into valid and formatted CSS code presented by a string. <br />
-The resulting string can be added to an existing file.
+The resulting string can be added to an existing file. <br />
-In addition, toCSS supports extended syntax including nested rules and minification for color notation:
+In addition, toCSS supports:

+* Extended syntax including nested rules
+* Mminification for color notation:
-	- RGB notation into a HEX triplet
+	* RGB notation into a HEX triplet.
-	- Reducing the 6-digit HEX triplet up to 3-digit
+	* Reducing the 6-digit HEX triplet up to 3-digit

 ## Use
 *For example you could use the following code:*

 **Server side:** Node.js

-	`var fs = require("fs");
+	var fs = require("fs");

 	var file = fs.createWriteStream('file.css', {
 		flags: 'a',